 Nippon Gases Refrigerants is dedicated to promoting education and sustainability in the refrigeration and air conditioning industry.
-Their active participation in the Academy Tour 2023, organised by Beijer Ref Italy, highlights their commitment to empowering professionals with knowledge and fostering sustainable practices.
+Their active participation in the Academy Tour 2023, organised by Beijer Ref knowledge and fostering sustainable practices.

-During the tour held in Torino, Milano, Brescia, and Padova, Nippon Gases Refrigerants emphasised key topics such as the new F-gas Regulations, low-GWP HFO A2L refrigerants, and safety considerations with flammable refrigerants.
+Refrigerants emphasised key topics such as the new F-gas Regulations, low-GWP HFO A2L refrigerants, and safety considerations with flammable refrigerants.
 By engaging industry experts and professionals, the company actively contributes to enhancing understanding and awareness in these crucial areas.